bcgov/SDPR_Case_Management_SuiteCRM/README.md

 # SDPR_Case_Management_SuiteCRM

-Proof of Concept for SuiteCRM installation
+Proof of Concept for highly available and replicatable SuiteCRM installation in BC Government OpenShift environment.
+The solution uses SuiteCRM Core 8.5 with a php8.2:apache image built on Ubuntu 20.04.
+App HA is acheived with Redis Cluster and DB HA is acheived with MariaDB Galera cluster.
+SuiteCRM has been modified to use environment variables and run with Redis Cluster.

 ## Contents